Electronics plugged into a power strip.

 Taking proactive steps to protect your home from power surges is a smart move as a homeowner.
 Simple safety measures can go a long way.
 Here are a few safety tips to prevent power surges:

 Unplug electronics during a storm.
-Make sure to unplug your electronics during a storm to prevent them being affected by a power surge caused by lightning.
+Make sure to unplug your electronics during a storm to prevent them from being affected by a power surge caused by lightning.

 Use surge protectors.
 Plug your electronics into surge protectors.
 These help block excess voltage from reaching your electronics during a power surge.